Head of controversial new Gaza aid group says he won’t be part of displacing Palestinians, urges UN to participate in plan

 The Gaza Humanitarian Foundation will initially launch four distribution sites: three in southern Gaza and one in central Gaza, Wood said – even though much of the strip’s population is in the central and northern areas.

+The UN has previously warned that focusing on these locations could be seen as encouraging Israel’s publicly stated goal of forcing “the entire Gazan population” out of northern Gaza, as Defense Minister Israel Katz put it earlier this month.

-Wood said Israel has agreed to allow the foundation to establish two sites in northern Gaza, which he believes can be operational within the first 30 days of the foundation’s operations.
+According to Wood, Israel has also agreed to allow the foundation to establish two sites in northern Gaza, which he believes can be operational within the first 30 days of the foundation’s operations.

 The Gaza Humanitarian Foundation is only expected to be able to feed about 60% of Gaza’s population in its first weeks.
 Wood said it is not clear how long it will take to be able to cover the needs of the entire population.